🔍 Key Changes in the Criminal Law 2024 in India – A Simple Guide for Citizens

 - Digital Signature Admissibility: Official and private records maintained electronically will be treated as evidence.

 🧑💼 4.
-Impact on Common Citizens
+Impact on Common Citizens-Criminal Law 2024 in India

 Filing complaints becomes easier – Digital FIR & online police complaint system introduced.